filgusto/std_introduction2V-REP/README.md

 # introduction2V-REP
-This repository introduces V-REP, focusing with ROS interfacing
+This repository introduces V-REP, focusing in ROS interfacing